What is Computer Telephony Integration (CTI) / Multi-Channel Integration?

 Does SAP offer CTI / Multi-Channel Integration?

-Although SAP historically did not directly provide communication management software and relied exclusively on certified partners, SAP now also offers it own communication management software called SAP Business Communications Management (BCM).
+Although SAP historically did not directly provide communication management software and relied exclusively on certified partners, SAP now also offers it own communication management software called SAP Contact Center (formerly SAP Business Communications Management (BCM)).
 SAP acquired a Finnish company, Wicom Communications (http://www.wicom.com), a leading provider of all-IP and software based business communications solutions, which SAP has re-branded.
 SAP Business Communications Management software provides an integrated, out-of-the-box alternative to Communication Management Software (CMS) from third-party partners.

-BCM is not intended to replace or displace existing partner implementations.
+SAP Contact Center is not intended to replace or displace existing partner implementations.
 SAP’s commitment to its partner ecosystems remains unchanged.
 SAP still maintains close partnerships with its certified CMS vendors.
-SAP BCM is an additional option available for SAP CRM Interaction Center customers looking for multi-channel integration.
+SAP Contact Center is an additional option available for SAP CRM Interaction Center customers looking for multi-channel integration.
 It is an option particularly well suited for customers seeking an out-of-the-box, integrated solution or an “all SAP” footprint with minimal third-party software and proprietary hardware.

-SAP Business Communications Management software is integrated out-of-the-box with the SAP CRM Interaction Center via SAP’s Integrated Communication Interface (ICI), allowing interaction center agents to handle inbound and outbound telephone calls and e-mails.
+SAP Contact Center software is integrated out-of-the-box with the SAP CRM Interaction Center via SAP’s Integrated Communication Interface (ICI), allowing interaction center agents to handle inbound and outbound telephone calls and e-mails.
 Currently both telephony and e-mail channels are supported, while support for chat is planned.
-SAP BCM provides routing services to route incoming telephone calls and e-mails to the most appropriate interaction center agent utilizing CRM business data as well as agent skills and availability information.
+SAP Contact Center provides routing services to route incoming telephone calls and e-mails to the most appropriate interaction center agent utilizing CRM business data as well as agent skills and availability information.

-SAP BCM also provides a full set of online monitoring and reporting capabilities that integrate out-of-the-box with SAP BW for blended analytics.
-Other SAP BCM capabilities for example include Directory and Presence services, Interactive Voice Response (IVR), Voicemail and Call Recording.
+SAP Contact Center also provides a full set of online monitoring and reporting capabilities that integrate out-of-the-box with SAP BW for blended analytics.
+Other SAP Contact Center capabilities for example include Directory and Presence services, Interactive Voice Response (IVR), Voicemail and Call Recording.
 SAP Business Communication Management software is currently positioned both as an integrated solution with SAP CRM Interaction Center and as a stand-alone application.
 The integration with SAP CRM Interaction Center is supported with CRM release 4.0 (Add-on for Services Industries) and higher.

-SAP BCM is available for download from the SAP Service Marketplace (http://service.sap.com) under SAP Support, Portal Downloads, SAP Installations and Upgrades, Entry by Application Group, SAP Application Components, SAP BCM Software, SAP BCM Software 5.5.
+SAP Contact Center is available for download from the SAP Service Marketplace (http://service.sap.com) under SAP Support, Portal Downloads, SAP Installations and Upgrades, Entry by Application Group, SAP Application Components, SAP Contact Center Software, SAP Contact Center Software 5.5.
 BCM is a stand-alone .NET application that runs on Microsoft servers, databases, and browsers.
 It is currently available in English, German, Russian, Polish, Finnish and Swedish.
 Support for additional hardware and languages is planned.

 Building a business case for CTI / Multi-Channel Integration